benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	}

 ### Todo HTTP Client
 This enables our other go apps to leverage our service without knowing the details of what the REST API looks like.
-A client application need only import the client and api, and they can treat the service like a local library.
+A client application need only import the client and api to be able to treat the service like a local library.

 Even if we don't have any go applications lined up to use our service, building the client implementation in conjunction with the service is very helpful for testing the API; more on that later.